ninaris90/ninaris90.github.io/content/en/team/index.md

 <td width='50%'>
 <b>Nina Rismal</b>
 <hr>
-Nina is an economist and political philosopher interested in social change.
+Nina is an economist and political philosopher with expertise in future thinking.
 <hr>
 <a href='https://www.linkedin.com/in/nina-rismal-734269234/'>LinkedIn</a>
 </td>

 <td width='50%'>
-<b>Aurelie Herbelot</b>
+<b>Dominik Scherm</b>
 <hr>
-Aurelie is a computational linguist with strong links to the cognitive science community.
+Dominik is a software engineer and a second-time founder, interested in acceleration and future cities.
 <hr>
-<a href='https://www.linkedin.com/in/aurelie-herbelot-0a8834238/'>LinkedIn</a> | <a href='https://aurelieherbelot.net'>Website</a>
+<a href='[https://www.linkedin.com/in/dominik-thomas-scherm/]'>LinkedIn</a> | <a href='[https://dominikscherm.de]'>Website</a>
 </td>
 </tr>
 </table>